 Ref.
-This is a builtin function you can use to refer to the logical name of another resource in your template.
+You can use this builtin function to refer to the logical name of another resource in your template.
 The value that

 Ref returns depends on the resource type.
 In general is returns the name of the resource, but that’s not always the case.
 Here you’ll find a table that lists the values returned by common resource types.

 A ChangeSet will allow you to see how the changes will impact your running resources.
-Rather then updating the resource, cloudformation can also delete and recreate the resource.
+Rather then updating the resource, CloudFormation may delete and recreate the resource.
 This depends on the nature of the change.
-Renaming a RDS database instance for example will recreate a new instance.
+Renaming a RDS database instance for example will recreate an instance.
 This definitely will cause downtime to your RDS instance.

 When you create a stack, AWS CloudFormation makes underlying service calls to AWS to provision and configure your resources.
-Note that AWS CloudFormation can perform only actions that you have permission to do.
-For example, to create EC2 instances by using AWS CloudFormation, you need permissions to create instances.
-You’ll need similar permissions to terminate instances when you delete stacks with instances.
-You use AWS Identity and Access Management (IAM) to manage permissions.
+Note, that AWS CloudFormation will only perform actions you are permitted to.
+For example, to create EC2 instances by using AWS CloudFormation, you need permission to create instances.
+Likewise, you need similar permission to terminate instances when you delete stacks with instances.
+To manage permissions, use AWS Identity and Access Management (IAM).

-The calls that AWS CloudFormation makes are all declared by your template.
-For example, suppose you have a template that describes an EC2 instance with a t1.micro instance type.
-When you use that template to create a stack, AWS CloudFormation calls the Amazon EC2 create instance API and specifies he instance type as t1.micro.
-The following diagram summarizes the AWS CloudFormation workflow for creating stacks.
+You declare the calls that AWS CloudFormation makes in your template.
+Suppose for example, you have a template that describes an EC2 instance with a t1.micro instance type.
+When you use that template to create a stack, AWS CloudFormation calls the Amazon EC2 create instance API and specifies the instance type as t1.micro.
+The following diagram summarizes the AWS CloudFormation work flow for creating stacks.

-If you specify a template stored locally, an S3 bucket is created by Cloudformation and will be used for each cloudformation deployment after that.
+If you specify a template stored locally, an S3 bucket is created by CloudFormation and will be used for each CloudFormation deployment after that.
 This is done for each region you’re working in.
-Before deploying the template, Cloudformation will upload it to the S3 bucket (in your account).
-It’s also possible to create your own S3 bucket for your templates.
+Before deploying it, CloudFormation will upload the template to the S3 bucket (in your account).
+It is also possible to create your own S3 bucket for your templates.
 In that case you need to specify the location of your S3 bucket before creating or updating your stack.